thedeagler/drawDNA/notes.md

 - Save display data to server in addition to DNA data
 - Fix Bad ux not saving invalid edits
   - Did it for input validity reasons
-- Responsive
+- Responsiveness
 - Respond to window resize
-- Add button highlight on hover
-  - Change to PNG instead of svg?
-- Make DNA object
 - Create "DNA builder" where you can add one node at a time and make connections
 - When creating links, show selectable bases
-- Refactor to React
 - Edit links and nodes instead of redraw

-x Create legend
-x Create edit menu

 /*
 ========================================